 Language Support Configuration

-The default setting should be fine, but this is the time if you need to change the OS language after installation.
+The default setting should be fine, but this is when you need to change the OS language after installation.
 Choose the OS language, click on (Language Support).

 Change the language as per the below example and hit (Done) once complete.